 Don’t be put off by this the APM is very mature and still does a great job

 First flight with APM

 I then decided to try FPV which was a bit strange but I knew I had RTL to get me out of trouble.
-I flew around for a couple of circuits and then went back to line of sight.
-Camera needs to pointed down a bit next time, The video in my HobbyKing Quanum V1 headset is OK but I’ve know invested in the V2 which seem a lot better.
+I flew around for a couple of circuits and then went back to the line of sight.
+The camera needs to point down a bit next time, The video in my HobbyKing Quanum V1 headset is OK but I’ve now invested in the V2 which seem a lot better.

-I’ve set up and Mission to fly a circuit around the field and plan to use this to help flying FPV so I can get use to the view from on board.
+I’ve set up and Mission to fly a circuit around the field and plan to use this to help flying FPV so I can get used to the view from on board.

 Minim OSD woes

 I had lots of issues with the OSD and have fried 3 of them.
 I think I finally have it sorted.
 The only one that seems to work well is the V1.1 with the firmware listed in the link below.
 I tried a later version and one from eBay.
 Sometimes they wouldn’t boot and one of them as soon as I applied throttle the video was lost.
 I’m using the https://code.google.com/p/minimosd-extra/downloads/detail?name=MinimOSD%20Extra%20Plane%202.2.hex&can=2&q= which is the latest stable version.

 This one fried as well.!
 This time I’ve carried out the 5Volt modification but first practised the soldering on one of the fried OSD.
 Here’s a link to the way to do it https://www.flitetest.com/articles/rctimer-minimosd-5v-mod.
 I purchased these magnifiers from Amazon and used a very small soldering iron and it was really easy to do.
 The magnifiers are brilliant and I used them on lots of other jobs since.
 Make sure you don’t connect the 12 Volt red wire on the video in and out connectors just join them together and apply some heat shrink.